Certification of CAUSE and MANNER of

 (double or triple indemnity) payments on life insurance policies.

-manner of death: the death is purely a consequence of one or a combination of natural
+- NATURAL MANNER of DEATH: the death is purely a consequence of one or a combination of natural

 >accidental manner of death: unintended and essentially unavoidable death,

-not by a natural, suicidal or homicidal manner [see
+not by a natural, suicidal or homicidal manner [also see

 >accidental manner of death because of

-failure of supervision: This mostly applies to children (small child drowns as
+failure of judgement or supervision: This mostly applies to children (small child drowns as

 the parents are distracted).
 This might also include adults with known or unknown underlying